 - Two Letters of Recommendation: Should be from people who know you and have worked with you in some capacity as employers, fellow employees, teachers, professors, supervisors, etc. We’d like to hear about your character, work ethic and why they think this Workshop is right for you.
 Letters of recommendation should be sent to firstname.lastname@example.org with your name_Recommendation in the subject line.
 They need to be sent by the application deadline.

 - Work Sample: We’d like to get a sense of your work.
 We’re interested in hearing something you produced or in reading something you wrote.
 Audio samples can be 4 minutes or less and sent as MP3s (please only send work you have produced).
 Written samples can be 700 words or less.
 And yes, we do accept short video work samples as well.
 Work samples should be sent to email@example.com with your name_Work Sample in the subject line.
 It needs to be sent by the application deadline.

 - Application Fee: There is a $50 application fee.
 You can submit it either via PayPal or you can send a check to: Atlantic Public Media, 3 Water St., P.O.
 Box 445, Woods Hole, MA 02543.

 The Scholarship Application

-Our goal is to make the Workshop a realistic option for people who have been unable to attend due to the cost – with a focus on diverse voices, those who have historically been under represented as makers of public media.
-We will award up to $8,000 in scholarship funds per Workshop.
-Qualification for the scholarship is based on need once the applicant is accepted to the Workshop.
-For now, Scholarship funds are only available to U.S. citizens.
+Our goal is to make the Story Workshop a realistic option for people who have been unable to attend due to cost.
+Scholarships will be offered based on financial need with a focus on diverse voices, those who have historically been under represented as makers of public media.
+Qualification for the Scholarship is considered once the applicant is accepted to the Workshop.
+For now, Scholarship funds are available only to people living in the U.S.